searica/TerrainTools/README.md

             <th align="center">Server Sync</th>
 			<th align="center">Description</th>
 		</tr>
-			<td align="center"><b>HardnessModifier</b></td>
+			<td align="center"><b>SharpnessModifier</b></td>
             <td align="center">Yes</td>
 			<td align="left">
                 Set to true/enabled to allow modifying the hardness of terrain tools using the scroll wheel.
-Note: Hardness cannot be changed on square terraforming tools and tools that do not alter ground height do not have a hardness.
+Note: Sharpness cannot be changed on square terraforming tools and tools that do not alter ground height do not have a hardness.
 				<ul>
 					<li>Acceptable values: False, True</li>
 					<li>Default value: true</li>